July 5, 2020

 I read political and current-event news; I seldom listen to it or watch it.
 I endeavor to partake in limited doses, but I still overdose too often.

 Sometimes instead of reading the news, I watch it.
-My husband, John, and I don't watch enough TV to justify paying for cable or satellite.
+My husband and I don't watch enough TV to justify paying for cable or satellite.
 With an indoor antenna we don't get any news channels, which is nice.
 We could watch programs from those 24-hour news channels online.
 But we don't (though sometimes I watch clips).

 On a side note: David Brooks looks like my father, now deceased.
 Mark Shields looks like, from what I can remember, my Old Testament History college professor at Montreat-Anderson whom I liked a lot, Dr. Newton, also deceased.

-When we can, John and I like watching NC Spin and Front Row with Marc Rotterman, both on PBS, UNC-TV.
+When we can, Hubby and I like watching NC Spin and Front Row with Marc Rotterman, both on PBS, UNC-TV.
 The dialog and debate are respectful.
 Sometimes it gets a little heated, but we've never witnessed anyone go so low as name calling or treating another condescendingly or assuming the other's motives originate from ill-will.

-John and I regularly discuss current events and politics.
+Hubby and I regularly discuss current events and politics.
 John lands in the Libertarian camp.
 I'm somewhere in the middle of the right/left categories.
 Ideologically I'd be very liberal if I thought it could work -- no borders, no guns, the lion and the lamb living in harmony.
 Practically, I know that will not happen, at least in this heaven and earth.
 Some of our species murder and maim and steal and treat our own with complete contempt, as if the "other" isn't worthy of the air they breathe.
 Many of our laws and regulations are needed because some of our species take advantage of the vulnerable.
 If we walked in love, we wouldn't need as many regulations and laws.
 If only life were that simple.

 Anyway...I endeavor to educate myself on current events, on history, on cultures and peoples, on ideas from various angles.
 How much do I retain from what I read?
 Not much, probably.
 But I at least get it in my noggin.